 There are all kinds; the out of tune Whistler, the random Whistler or everyone’s favorite, the constant non-melodic whistler.
 Whistling that doesn’t go anywhere or sound like anything recognizable, but continues almost non-stop, all day long.
 Maybe like nail-biting, it’s just a habit they can’t break.

 If you’re an anti-whistler type, short of duct tape, how can you keep your focus when Tweety Bird starts up?
 We once again ventured to the internet for an answer, but this time came up with some suggestions.
 One anti-whistler proposed whistling along with them to make them aware of what they are doing.
 (This wouldn’t help us non-whistler types).
 Others suggest just telling them to eliminate that habit from their repertoire.
 The best suggestion we saw was to arrange portable partitions around the annoying whistler to dampen the sound emanating from Tweety Bird.
 While I don’t mind the occasional encounter with a whistler, I was intrigued by the use of these rolling walls.
 After calling Screenflex Portable Room Dividers, we learned that these fabric walls absorb up to 65% of the sound.
-Perhaps these are the versatile solution us non-whistler types should employ in our offices.
+Perhaps these are the versatile solution we non-whistler types should employ in our offices.

 And That’s Not Just Whistling Dixie

 Perhaps those souls who have this uncontrollable, irrepressible urge to whistle (not that I’m jealous or anything) should channel all of that energy into becoming a whistling champion, or maybe lend their talents to the recording industry.
-And finally, I’m not exactly certain how the whistlers among us will feel about this, but in an odd bit of news researchers have recently discovered some primates have spontaneously mastered the ability to whistle.
+And finally, I’m not exactly certain how the whistlers among us will feel about this, but in an odd bit of news, researchers have recently discovered some primates have spontaneously mastered the ability to whistle.

 We’d love to hear from you.
 Tell us how you feel about whistling (whistlers and non-whistlers alike!) and share your whistling stories.
-Have you tried whistling along side them or have you used portable walls to dampen the sound in your office.
+Have you tried whistling alongside them or have you used portable walls to dampen the sound in your office?
 We’d love to hear your suggestions.